-What you're looking at is the Olin Quad on south campus.
+You're looking at the Olin Quad on south campus.
 The quad consists of four buildings.
-The building on the left foreground is Olin Engineering which houses classrooms and testing labs.
-The one on the right is Olin LIfe Sciences where you'll find biology labs and classrooms.
-In the back of the quad is the Harris Center for Science and Engineering which houses the Harris Institute for Assured Information and aquaculture and marine biology labs.
-The Olin Physical Sciences building is on the left, behind the engineering building.
-Although you can't see the buidling itself, you can see the dome that houses the Ortega Telescope, one of the largest telescopes in the southeastern U.S.
+The building on the left foreground is the F.W.
+Olin Engineering Complex, which houses classrooms and testing labs.
+The one on the right is the F.W.
+Olin LIfe Sciences Building, where you'll find biology labs and classrooms.
+In the back of the quad is the Harris Center for Science and Engineering, which houses the Harris Institute for Assured Information, as well as aquaculture and marine biology labs.
+The F.W.
+Olin Physical Sciences Center is on the left, behind the engineering building.
+Although you can't see the buidling itself, you can see its rooftop dome, which houses the Ortega Telescope, one of the largest telescopes in the southeastern U.S.

 Note: To protect the privacy of our students, faculty and staff, the view from the webcam is intentionally distant so that no one is recognizable.